 What you’ll see on a Dead Horse Point State Park scenic drive

-Alan and I visited on the last day of a photography workshop in Canyonlands and Arches National Park.
+Alan and I visited on the last day of a photography workshop where we captured scenic views in two national parks: Canyonlands and Arches National Park.
 Our group of photographers drove the scenic road in Dead Horse Point State Park, stopping to photograph at all the overviews and walking a few trails before enjoying a goodbye picnic lunch in the picnic shelter near the overlook.

 Basin Overlook/Visitor Center

 A parking lot at the Visitor Center (21 miles from the turnoff at Highway 191) provides access to hiking trails along the rim.
-If you’re visiting the park as part of a scenic drive, be sure to stop here for the views and a short walk on the paved nature trail to admire Basin Overlook with views of La Sal Basin and Chimney Rock.
+If you’re visiting the park as part of a scenic drive, be sure to stop here for the views and a short walk on the paved nature trail to admire Basin Overlook with views of La Sal Mountains, La Sal Basin, and Chimney Rock.

-If you’ve come to the park for hiking, which Alan and I will do next time, both the East and West Rim Trails start here.
+If you’ve come to the park for hiking, which Alan and I will do next time, both the East Rim Trail and West Rim Trail start here.
 Combine them for a picturesque, moderately easy 5+ mile-round-trip hike.

 A sign and small parking area designate the narrow 30-yard passage from the mesa to Dead Horse Point Overlook.
 This is the area that cowboys blocked to corral horses on the point.